Do you want to know how to increase your metabolism?

 And that would be absolutely amazing… if it were actually true… but it’s not.

-That means if you gain 10 lbs of muscle, you’ll only burn an extra 60 calories per day.
+That means if you gain 10 lbs of muscle, you’ll only burn an extra 60 calories per day (at rest).
 Not that much, huh?
 You’d really have to gain the maximum amount of muscle your body is capable of gaining in order to see a truly significant metabolic boost.

 And when you also take into account how painfully slow the muscle building process is and how long it actually takes, the outlook becomes even less impressive.

-So while building any amount of muscle will increase your metabolic rate to some extent (at rest, plus a small additional boost during activity as well), and it’ll always be a good, useful, beneficial thing that I highly recommend doing for a variety of reasons… it’s much less significant in this regard than most people think.
+So while building any amount of muscle will increase your resting metabolic rate to some extent (plus a small additional boost during activity as well), and it’ll always be a good, useful, beneficial thing that I highly recommend doing for a variety of reasons… it’s much less significant in this regard than most people think.

 Additional details here: Does Building Muscle Burn Calories?